 Can you pass a background check with a dismissed misdemeanor?
 When applying for a job, a loan, or even housing, knowing how criminal charges will impact the approval process can provide peace of mind.

 When criminal charges are dismissed, there’s a process involved.
-But, the fastest way to know what shows up on a background check is to learn how to get a background check on yourself first.
+But, the fastest way to know what a background investigation may reveal is to learn how to run a records check on yourself first.
 This will immediately answer the question, can you pass a background check with a dismissed misdemeanor.

-However, since different states have various laws regarding criminal background checks, this guide explains what happens to the record when someone has a dismissed misdemeanor charge, and how to fix your background check if it still shows up.
+However, since different states have various laws regarding criminal background checks, this guide explains what happens to the record when someone has a dismissed misdemeanor charge, and ways to clear up your background check report if it still shows up.

 If Charges Are Dismissed, Do You Have a Criminal Record?

-If charges are dismissed, do you have a criminal record?
+Would you still have a criminal record even if charges were dismissed?
 Unfortunately, a criminal record will likely include any arrests even if the charges are subsequently dismissed.
 However, dismissed charges are unlikely to show up on a routine background check.

 When completing applications for employment, loans, housing, or anything else, be sure that you respond honestly to all questions.
 However, be sure to read the questions carefully.
 Check to see whether the application asks whether you have been convicted of a crime or charged with a crime.